bhndt/matic-docs/docs/develop/chainide.md

 You need to write down all the required functions that you want to implement in your ERC-721 smart contract.
 A general ERC-721 smart contract has the following functions:

--   `balanceOf()`: return by_ The number of NFTs held by the owner
+-   `balanceOf()`: returns the number of NFTs held by the owner.

--   `ownerOf()`: returns the address of the token holder
+-   `ownerOf()`: returns the address of the token holder.

--   `approve():`grant address_ To has_ Token ID control.
-Approval event needs to be triggered after the method is successful
+-   `approve()`: approves the permission to transfer tokens on the owner’s behalf.
+Approval event needs to be triggered after the method is successful.

--   `setApprovalForAll()`: Grant address_ The operator has the control of all NFTs, and the approvalforall event needs to be triggered after success
+-   `setApprovalForAll()`: Sets the approval of a given operator, and the approvalforall event needs to be triggered after success.

--   `getApproved()` : Get the approved address for a single NFT
+-   `getApproved()` : Get the approved address for a single NFT.

--   `isApprovedForAll()`: Query if an address is an authorized operator for another address
+-   `isApprovedForAll()`: Query if an address is an authorized operator for another address.

--   `safeTransferFrom()`: To transfer the ownership of an NFT, a successful transfer operation must initiate a transfer event
+-   `safeTransferFrom()`: To transfer the ownership of an NFT, a successful transfer operation must initiate a transfer event.

 -   `transferFrom()`: Used to transfer NFTs.
 After the method succeeds, it needs to trigger the transfer event.
-The caller confirms himself_ To address can receive NFT normally, otherwise, this NFT will be lost.
-When this function is implemented, it needs to check whether it meets the judgment conditions
+The caller confirms he can receive NFT normally, otherwise, this NFT will be lost.
+When this function is implemented, it needs to check whether it meets the judgment conditions.

 The ChainIDE team has prepared a complete ERC-721 template contract that includes all the required functions; you may use this built-in template and add/delete functions according to your requirements.